What is a debtor manager?

-A debtor manager is responsible for everything around the accounts receivable management process: preparing invoices, processing them in the accounting system and forwarding them to the relevant debtors.
+An accounts receivable manager is responsible for everything around the accounts receivable management process: preparing invoices, processing them in the accounting system and forwarding them to the appropriate debtors.
 In addition, he or she is responsible for making sure that the debtors pay the invoices on time.
 Should this not be the case, it is part of the job to send a reminder or make contact.
 Various activities should be executed in that respect.
 Contacting the debtor by telephone, for example, to make an enquiry and possibly to draw up a payment schedule, and entering these into the accounting records.
 Should payment fail to be made after a reminder, a debtor manager will send a invoice reminder.
 It may equally be the case that there is a payment dispute and that a resolution is required.
 Want to know more about accounts receivable management?
 Read everything about debtor management here.

 Competencies of a debtor manager

 Debtor management is important work whereby it is important to perform tasks with precision and accuracy.
 It is important to be analytical in order to assess situations quickly.
 It is also important to be able to communicate with debtors.
 Decisiveness is an important quality, as efficient and good debtor management is of utmost importance for the financial position of the organisation.
-A debtor manager is therefore required to take action within a short period of time if a payment term has expired.
+Therefore, a debtor manager should act quickly when a payment deadline has passed or a dispute arises.
 Persuasion is useful when dealing with debtors to make them understand the importance of immediate payment.

 - Accuracy and a precise approach to work